EARTH DAY THEME 2025

 Our Power, Our Planet™

-For 55 years, Earth Day has led the world in raising awareness and taking action on critically important environmental issues.
-We advocate for the health of the planet, for our air, oceans, soil, eco-systems, wildlife, and human health.
+For 55 years, Earth Day has led the world in educating and mobilizing the public to take action to address critically important environmental issues.
+We are global advocates for the health of the planet, calling for the protection of our air, oceans, soil, ecosystems, wildlife, and human health

-Grassroots people-power has always been at the heart of Earth Day and it is the catalyst for paradigm-shifting change because when individuals unite with a common purpose, they can overcome even the most entrenched systems and industries.
+Grassroots people-power has always been at the heart of Earth Day.
+It is the catalyst for paradigm-shifting change because when individuals unite with a common purpose, they can overcome even the most entrenched systems and industries.

-As we approach this milestone, we celebrate a transformative reality: we already possess the solutions we need to create clean, inexpensive, and unlimited energy for the entire planet through renewable solar, wind and other technologies.
+As we approach this milestone, we celebrate a transformative reality: the solutions we need to create clean, inexpensive, and unlimited energy for the entire planet through renewable solar, wind and other technologies are within our reach.

-This Earth Day 2025, let us commit to harnessing renewable energy to build a healthy, sustainable, equitable and prosperous future for us all, let us commit to Renewable Energy Now.
+This Earth Day 2025, let us commit to harnessing renewable energy to build a healthy, sustainable, equitable and prosperous future for all, let us commit to Renewable Energy Now

 TRIPLE RENEWABLE GENERATION BY 2030